adriaan-vd-graaf/genome_integration/README.md

 `genome_integration` is the library and the folder `./mr_link/` has the programs for an implementation of MR-link.

-**Extensive documentation of MR-link and the genome_integration package can be read in our [readthedocs documentation](https://genome-integration.readthedocs.io/en/latest/)**

 Please find more details of the method in our [preprint](https://www.biorxiv.org/content/10.1101/671537v1)

 If you want to contribute, or have any questions please don't hesitate to file a pull request, or submit an issue in github.